 To register for courses, please use the LPIS system.
 You can find more information about LPIS and how to log in here.
 Course registration takes place on a first-come, first-serve basis and some courses can fill up within seconds.
 You should have several courses to fall back on if your first choices are full.
 Be sure to continuously check LPIS during the registration period, since spots may become available again.
 For courses that are currently full, you may apply for a waiting list.
 You will receive an email from WU’s International Office with instructions about the waiting list process.

 It is your responsibility to avoid time conflicts with other courses.
-Our online registration system LPIS does not block you from registering for conflicting courses.
+Our online registration system LPIS does not prevent you from registering for conflicting courses.

 After the end of the registration period, it might still be possible to register for courses if spots are available.
 Please contact email@example.com in such cases.
 You can only be registered or deregistered for courses that have not already started.
 Please always indicate your WU student ID number as well as the course number.

-Master’s-level courses are not available to bachelor’s-level students and vice versa.
+Courses on master’s level are not available to bachelor’s students and vice versa.

 Tutorial on course registration